allevo/seqflow-js/packages/website/src/pages/GetStarted_3refreshQuote.md

 }
 ```

 You can refer to child elements using the `getChild` method.
 This is useful when you need to access the real HTML element and change its properties.
-Anyway, Typescript doesn't understand which real element is.
+Anyway, Typescript doesn't understand what the real element is.
 This is why we have to cast the button to `HTMLButtonElement`.
 With this cast, we can use the `disabled` attribute to disable the button while the quote is being fetched.

 ## Conclusion

-In this tutorial, we have learned how to handle the click events and how to avoid double fetches.
-We also learned how to use the `key` attribute to track the components.
+In this tutorial, we have learned how to handle click events and avoid double fetches.
+We have also learned how to use the `key` attribute to track the components.
 Now, we have a fully functional application that shows a random quote and allows the user to refresh it by clicking a button!

 :::next:::
 {"label": "Learn how to configure the application", "next": "/get-started/configuration"}